 Fuel for all except early part throttle and for all full throttle operation is supplied through the high speed system.
-See Figure 3-33.
+See Figure 3-39.

 The position of the step-up rod in the primary main metering jet controls the amount of fuel admitted to the nozzles.
-The position of the step-up rod is controlled by manifold vacuum applied to the vacuum piston.
+The position of the step-up rod is controlled by manifold vacuum piston.